 Cross examination does not involve providing your own testimony (you will get your own chance to do that).
 For example: Joe Smith testifies that you paid him $500 on March 21.
 You can ask questions about that, such as: “Did I pay you by check?”, but you cannot interrupt or argue with him or rebut what he said, such as: “But part of that was repaying a loan!”

 You (or your representative) may object to certain questions or to the admission of certain evidence.
-Before ruling on the objection, the ALJ may ask the other party to respond to the objection.
+Before ruling on the objection, the appeal tribunal may ask the other party to respond to the objection.

-After both parties have had the chance to present their cases and question the other party’s witnesses, the ALJ will end the hearing.
+After both parties have had the chance to present their cases and question the other party’s witnesses, the appeal tribunal will end the hearing.